Francis Dawson-Paul

 Francis Dawson-Paul (18 February 1916 – 30 July 1940) was a fighter ace in the Fleet Air Arm of the Royal Navy during the Second World War.
 He was seconded to the Royal Air Force during the Battle of Britain, serving with No. 64 Squadron RAF.
 Between 1 and 25 July he shot down seven and a half German aircraft before being shot down himself over the English Channel.
 Taken prisoner by the crew of a German E-boat he died of his wounds five days later.
 In those 24 days of combat he became the first naval air ace of the battle and the highest scoring naval ace on the Supermarine Spitfire, a record which still stood by the end of the war.

 Early life and career

-Francis Dawson-Paul was born on 18 February 1916 in Chelsea, London, the son of Joseph Dawson Paul and Flavie Leonie Paul.
-In 1934 he gained a commission in the Reserve of Air Force Officers and reached the rank of flight lieutenant before having to resign due to ill health on 5 May 1937.
+Francis Dawson-Paul was born on 18 February 1916 in Chelsea, London, the son of Joseph Dawson Paul (the chairman and managing director of Boulton & Paul Ltd) and Flavie Leonie Paul.
+He was educated at Stanmore House Preparatory School and then Harrow School.
+In 1934 he gained a commission in the Reserve of Air Force Officers and reached the rank of flight lieutenant before having to resign due to ill health on 5 May 1937, owing to injuries received in a motorcycle accident in 1936.
+He later joined Chrislea Aircraft as test pilot, and in January 1939 became a flying instructor at the London Busmen's Flying Club at Broxbourne, Hertfordshire.

 Second World War

-Dawson-Paul enlisted in the Fleet Air Arm of the Royal Navy when war was declared and commissioned sub-lieutenant on 26 September 1939.
+Dawson-Paul enlisted in the Fleet Air Arm of the Royal Navy when war was declared and commissioned as a temporary sub-lieutenant in the Royal Navy Volunteer Reserve (RNVR) on 26 September 1939.
 He then commenced training with 758 Naval Air Squadron at HMS Raven at Eastleigh.
 A shortage of fighter pilots just prior to the Battle of Britain led to the Fleet Air Arm asking for volunteers to serve with the Royal Air Force (RAF) Fighter Command.
 Dawson-Paul was one of 23 naval aviators who volunteered to be seconded to the RAF.